 - You should go through the Transportation Security Administration (TSA) security clearance (standard background check, nothing to worry about)

-How to get a drone pilot license – step by step process
+How to get a drone pilot license – a step-by-step process

 Once you are ready to apply for your drone pilot license, follow the below easy steps.

-1. Register IACRA account and get FTN number
+1. Register an IACRA account and get an FTN number

 2. Register with PSI Online